virtualagc/virtualagc/yaShuttle/ported/README.md

     ...
     g.CURRENT_CARD = ...
 </pre>
 It's important *not* to import g.py with `from g import *`, because assignments to variables defined in g.py won't change the values of those variables in other files importing g.py if they're not in the `g.` namespace.
 However, assignments in the `g.` namespace do affect all files that import g.py.
+Other commonly used namespaces for global variables and constants (as in the example above) are "d." and "h.".

 In addition to the usual alphanumeric and underline characters, identifiers in XPL can include the characters '@', '#', and '$', which are not allowed in Python identifiers.
 However, it so happens that all of the original HAL/S-FC source code contained only upper-case characters when alphabetic.
 Therefore, I use the uniform system of replacing disallowed characters in identifiers by lower-case alphabetic characters as follows: